-That leads us to Jesus' third that deals with divorce.
+That leads us to Jesus' third example that deals with divorce.
 This is another topic not often addressed from the pulpit, primarily because it is a field filled with landmines.
-But I want us to concentrate on this one this morning.
+But I want us to seriously look deeper into this one today, primarily by looking at it through its historical context.
 In the ancient patriarchal male-dominated world, the laws of Moses specified a divorce procedure where the husband could write a certificate of divorce and send his wife out of the house if he found something - anything - objectionable about her.
-Women, according to the law, had no such right.
+On the other hand, women, according to the law, had no such right.
 Jesus, however, claims that there is no divorce procedure a man can follow that will leave him with clean hands.
 So, notice that Jesus' statement about divorce still assumes that divorce is always initiated by men, from a cultural position of power and control and possession.

-Yet it is true; there's no getting around the fact that Jesus clearly speaks to forbid divorce.
+Yet it is true, there's no getting around the fact that Jesus clearly speaks to forbid divorce.
 The only exception to this rule is "unchastity" - unchastity on the part of the woman.
 Unchastity implies any sort of sexual activity outside of and in violation of a marriage covenant.
 The main point is that Jesus allows no room for the practice of divorce in a culture where divorce is an assault on the very personhood and value of a woman.

 As always, the tough question for us is how to apply Jesus' words today in the 21st century.
-Divorce is common in our society, with approximately half of all marriages ending in divorce.
-Hardly any family is untouched by it.
-But is divorce always outside the bounds of the Christian faith?
+Divorce is fairly common in our society, even though a recent study found divorce is at its lowest rate in the past 50 years.
+Here's a question pastors often face.
+Is divorce always outside the bounds of the Christian faith?
 And is remarriage always forbidden by these words in Matthew?
 It is true that in our day and age some people almost casually leave their marriage.
 "It's just too much work."
-Most folks, however, certainly the ones I know, have ended their marriage because to the best of their ability they came to the point where they felt they had no other choice.
+Most folks, however, certainly the ones I know (including my two brothers), have ended their marriage because to the best of their ability they came to the point where they felt they had no other choice, or the choice was made for them.
 That almost always involves a long emotional process of introspection and eventually grief over the loss of one's initial expectations for one's marriage.